 Stainless steels are prized for their excellent corrosion resistance as a result of their high chromium concentration.
 There are various classifications of stainless, and not all of them have magnetic properties.
 Out of the various types, ferritic and martensitic stainless steels (the 400 series) possess magnetism due to their high iron concentration and atomic arrangement.
 Similar to galvanized steel, ferritic and martensitic stainless steels are best suited for projects that require magnetic properties in corrosive environments such as high-temperature, chemical, and outdoor use.

-Wrought iron is an iron alloy with very low carbon content.
+Iron, whether cast iron or wrought iron, is an alloy with very low carbon content.
 Its purity makes it more resistant to rusting than other ferrous metals.
 It is soft and ductile while still possessing tensile strength.
-Wrought iron is easily welded, can be reheated, and can be worked into various shapes–becoming stronger the more it is worked.
+Wrought iron is easily welded, can be reheated, and can be worked into various shapes – becoming stronger the more it is worked.
 Its malleability makes wrought iron a choice material for magnetic projects that require repeated fabrication and resistance to corrosive environments.